TheSoftwareHouse/rad-modules/docusaurus/docs/security/security-abac.md

 3. Insert attribute and resource e.g. ( GET_USERS and api/users/get-user)
 4. Click "OK" button
 5. Go to Users view
-6. Choice the user that should have the new policy by clicking the user edit icon (last column in the table).
-You will be moved to the user details view
+6. Choose the user that should have the new policy by clicking the user edit icon (last column in the table).
+You will be redirected to the user details view
 7. Click "Add new attribute" button
-8. Search the attribute you want to add for the user in our case: GET_USERS
+8. Search the attribute you want to add to the user, in our case: GET_USERS
 9. Select the attribute from the drop-down list
 10. Click "OK" button